Penjiboy/mp1-f16/README.md

 After this step, with `integerQueue`, you should only use methods that are part of the `Queue` interface. `add( )`, `remove( )` and `peek( )` are usually sufficient.

-*We will discuss in greater details why interfaces exist soon enough, but you will need this basic understanding of Java usage to complete this assignment.*
+*We will discuss in greater detail why interfaces exist soon enough, but you will need this basic understanding of Java usage to complete this assignment.*

 ### The Essence of this Machine Problem: Simulating a Guitar